DRIVER-EU/test-bed-design/doc/design.md

 # 5. Test-bed design

-The test-bed is designed to fulfil the [functional requirements][spec].
+The Test-bed is designed to fulfil the [functional requirements][spec].
 Clearly, different designs can be created that all fulfil these requirements, so this chapter provides a brief explanation of the major design decisions that underlie the current test-bed's reference implementation.
-Its intended audience is core developers, who want to improve its functionality, or other backend developers, who want to create an alternative test-bed that also satisfies these requirements.
+Its intended audience is core developers, who want to improve its functionality, or other backend developers, who want to create an alternative Test-bed that also satisfies these requirements.

 ## 5.1 Lessons learned from the Functional Specification

 Part of the functional specification describes the [lessons learned](https://driver-eu.gitbooks.io/test-bed-specification/content/lessons-learned.html) from the past.
 To summarize the most important technical lessons that have influenced the current design significantly, are:

-1. The test-bed should be open source.
+1. The Test-bed should be open source.
-2. The test-bed should have a message-oriented architecture.
+2. The Test-bed should have a message-oriented architecture.
-3. The test-bed should use well-defined, easily accessible, syntactically correct messages, and close to common standards.
+3. The Test-bed should use well-defined, easily accessible, syntactically correct messages, and close to common standards.
-4. The test-bed must be easily reproducible, and offer administrative as well as supporting tools and services.
+4. The Test-bed must be easily reproducible, and offer administrative as well as supporting tools and services.

 ## 5.2 Distributed message bus using Apache Kafka